 Accelerating and braking in a standard car is usually done using foot pedals.

-If you can't operate pedals in the standard way, they can be adapted or replaced with hand controls.
+If you can't operate pedals in the standard way, they can be adapted or replaced with hand controls - see below.

 However you are controlling your speed, you may find cruise control helpful to reduce fatigue, especially on long journeys.
 It's standard on some cars, and available as an extra on others.
 It can be fitted to most cars.

-If you cannot reach the pedals, you can fit pedal extensions.
+If you can't reach the pedals, think about pedal extensions.
 You can get separate extensions for each pedal, or full sets that cover all pedals.
 Often pedal extensions are used with a platform to raise the floor.